The date is set. The venue is booked. Now you just need to get people to show up. Worried? Maybe a little? Don’t be.

-48. Thank you tweets: Show you gratitude after the event by thanking the speakers, sponsors and attendees in follow up tweets and posts.
+Show your gratitude after the event by thanking the speakers, sponsors and attendees in follow up tweets and posts.
 This is good for networking.

 We hope there are at least a few event marketing ideas here that you hadn’t tried before.
 If this seemed overwhelming, don’t worry.
 You don’t need to do them all.
 But the more you do, the fewer crickets you’ll hear.
 So get marketing!
 Those seats aren’t going to fill themselves.

 And when the big day comes?
 Share these tips with your event attendees:

 34 Ways to Get the Most From An Event

 …it will encourage your audience to help you with marketing